rickb777/date/README.md

 It also provides

- * `TimeSpan` which expresses a duration of time between two instants, and
+ * `DateRange` which expresses a period between two dates.
- * `DateRange` which expresses a period between two dats.
+ * `TimeSpan` which expresses a duration of time between two instants.
  * `Period` which expresses a period corresponding to the ISO-8601 form.
  * `Clock` which expresses a wall-clock style hours-minutes-seconds.